boxboat/k8s-on-azure-wkshp-slg/lab-aro.md

 ### Create the cluster

-If you obtained a pull secret, you can append `--pull-secret @pull-secret.txt` to the following command when creating your cluster.
-Otherwise, you can run the following command as it is:
+Run the following command to create your cluster.
+Ensure that `@pull-secret.txt` is the actual path to your pull secret file that you downloaded during the prerequisites.

 ```bash
 az aro create \